RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ### Power calculation

 The function `power_table()` from `MixedModelsSim` takes the output of `parametricbootstrap()` and calculates the proportion of simulations where the p-value is less than alpha for each coefficient.
-You can set the `alpha` argument to change the default value of 0.05 (justify your alpha ;).
+You can set the `alpha` argument to change the default value of 0.05 (justify your alpha).

 ```@example Main
 ptbl = power_table(kb07_sim, 0.05)